Frequently Asked Questions

 No. However, filling out the Interested Farmer form and/or online application form will prompt a member of the Carbon A List team to contact the individual.

-s must submit the online application and be selected to enter the program.
+Farmers must submit the online application and be selected to enter the program.
 The Carbon A List team, along with technical support, will work with the farmer to complete and confirm any additional paperwork and/or practice implementation details.
 The farmer will then enter into a contractual agreement with Carbon A List for the agreed-upon incentive payments.

 Who can I talk to if they want to learn more about the program?